JetBrains/marketplace-docs/topics/marketplace-general/quality-guidelines.md

 JetBrains Marketplace users expect high-quality plugins.
 The long-term success of your plugin directly depends on the plugin's quality.
 The higher it is the more installs, positive reviews, community involvement you get.

 If you only plan to develop your plugin please review these quality criteria prior to the publishing.
-If you have plugins already published on the Marketplace you may still consider reviewing the following criteria in order to further improve the plugin's quality.
+If you have plugins that are already published on the Marketplace you may still consider reviewing the following criteria in order to further improve the plugin's quality.

 Please note, that these criteria extend the [Plugin Approval Criteria](https://plugins.jetbrains.com/legal/approval-guidelines) but aren't obligatory.
 However, you may still be asked to improve some aspects of your plugin according to these criteria when you upload a new plugin to the Marketplace.